Hooton History, Family Crest & Coats of Arms

 The surname Hooton was first found in Cheshire where the place name mentioned in the Domesday Book as Hotone, under the ownership of Richard de Vernon, the Norman Baron of Shipbrook.

-Important Dates for the Hooton family
+Early History of the Hooton family

 This web page shows only a small excerpt of our Hooton research.
 Another 99 words (7 lines of text) covering the years 1600 and 1672 are included under the topic Early Hooton History in all our PDF Extended History products and printed products wherever possible.